DevNaga/devnaga.github.io/_posts/2019-03-15-butler-release.markdown

 The architecture contains a butler middleware framework library below abstracting the OS and posix System calls.
 The users of this layer are the `storage`, `monitoring` and `DLM` modules.

+Version 1 does not really have the OS abstraction and it only support Linux as of this release.

 Storage, Monitoring and DLM are right now not supported and in very early stages.
 I am writing software for them.